ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Flow control governs the amount of resources that can be consumed or data that can be sent.
-When using WebTransport over HTTP/3, endpoints can limit the number of sessions that a peer can create on a single HTTP/3 connection and the number of streams that a peer can create within a session.
-Endpoints can also limit the amount of data that can be consumed by each session and by each stream within a session.
+When using WebTransport over HTTP/3, endpoints can limit the number of sessions that a peer can create on a single HTTP/3 connection via rate limiting (see {{flow-control-limit-sessions}}), and the number of streams that a peer can create within a session via flow control.
+Endpoints can also apply flow control to the amount of data that can be consumed by each session and by each stream within a session.

 WebTransport over HTTP/3 provides a connection-level limit that governs the number of sessions that can be created on an HTTP/3 connection (see